Walmart's Jet buys ShoeBuy in push versus Amazon's Zappos

 The move underscores Walmart's continued push against Amazon, owner of online shoe store Zappos.
 The biggest retailer in the world, Walmart made online expansion its priority last year, taking over Jet for $3.3 billion and setting up a plan to invest billions more into e-commerce while cutting down new store openings.

-Thursday, Jet said that it bought ShoeBuy through its parent Walmart from media and internet company IAC, in a deal that closed Dec.
-30. It said ShoeBuy as a leading online seller of shoes, clothes and accessories, stocking more than a million items.
+Jet said it bought ShoeBuy through its parent Walmart from media and internet company IAC, in a deal that closed Dec.
+30. It said ShoeBuy is a leading online seller of shoes, clothes and accessories, stocking more than a million items.